AnnaTari/HM-Project-Frontend/README.md

 ## Setup

-When you want to use the Angular Frameworkm you need to set everything up according to the official site: https://angular.io/guide/setup-local.
+When you want to use the Angular Framework you need to set everything up according to the official site: https://angular.io/guide/setup-local.

 ## Development server